yshk-mrt/aws_mcp_hackathon/README.md

 ## What we learned
 - Deep dive into Apify's Python SDK and storage primitives
 - Coordinating multiple agentic frameworks (Apify, MCP) in a single product
-- UX matters even for medical-device tooling—​the dropdown style picker was user-tested with real prosthesis wearers

 ## Sample generated models